Troubleshooting DNS Issues: Unable to Resolve a Hostname or Domain Name 🌐🔍

 Copy the IP address returned by

-and paste it into your web browser.If the website does not load, the issue may be with DNS configuration.
+NS lookupand paste it into your web browser.If the website does not load, the issue may be with DNS configuration.

 Inspect the Local Host File:

-Your computerโs local host file might contain incorrect entries.
+Your computer’s local host file might contain incorrect entries.

 Location: Typically

-on Linux.Look for entries related to the domain (e.g.,
+/etc/hostson Linux.Look for entries related to the domain (e.g.,

-) pointing to incorrect IP addresses.Example: An entry
+www.google.com) pointing to incorrect IP addresses.Example: An entry

-can cause resolution issues.Remove incorrect entries, save the file, and restart your browser.
+127.1.1.3pointing towww.google.comcan cause resolution issues.Remove incorrect entries, save the file, and restart your browser.

 Restart and Test: